 It is quite simply , a macro is a small program which allows you to repeat the actions or to automate certain actions.

-Of course, you can do it manually, but if I have to do it a lot of times, well it’ll tire me of doing that and here comes the utility of macros in Excel.
+Of course, you can do it manually, but if you have to do it a lot of times, well it’ll tire you of doing that and here comes the utility of macros in Excel.

 How it goes?